crcn-archive/mojo-views/README.md

 #### stack.state

-the current state of the stack view
+the current state of the stack view.
+See example above.

 #### stack.states